 Headlines are critically important.

-It doesn’t matter if it’s print or digital – they play a key role in attracting readers.
+It doesn’t matter if it’s print or digital – they are specifically designed to attract backlinks.

 Advertising legend David Ogilvy once said, “On average, five-times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.”

-This is precisely why he believed in dedicating a massive portion of the content creation process to crafting headlines.
+This is precisely why he believed in dedicating a massive portion of the content creation process to crafting link bait headlines.

 As a general rule of thumb, Ogilvy’s rule says that you should spend half of the time it takes you to develop a piece of content on the headline.